 The shared fault law applies to pedestrian accidents as well.
 For example, say a driver is slowly making his or her way through a parking lot with other vehicles close behind.
 A pedestrian suddenly dashes across in front of the car.
 The car driver applies the brakes and misses the pedestrian, but the vehicle behind collides with the back of the car, causing damage and injuries.
 In this case, the pedestrian may be considered partly to blame and could possibly be sued for a percentage of damages.

 Parking lot accidents caused by vehicle crashes and muggings are likely to be more common in the pre-Christmas rush.
 The question of liability is important, but not always easy to work out.
 If you have been injured or your car damaged in a Jackson parking lot you should make an appointment with the Diaz Law Firm to discuss a possible personal injury claim.
-You can contact the office at 601-607-3456.
+You can contact us online or call the office at 601-607-3456.